Icelandic 3 for English Speakers

 🟢 Guidelines about the course’s calendar:

 Start and end dates are flexible.
-Officially, we should start on Monday, February 26, 2024, and finish on May 10 if the course had no pauses.
-However, Icelandic 3 will take longer: there are public holidays, Easter, and I still owe myself free days from last year.
+Officially, we should start on Monday, September 2, 2024, and finish on Christmas Day if the course had no pauses.
+However, Icelandic 3 will take longer: there are public holidays, Christmas, and I still owe myself free days from this year and last year.
 I regularly check each course’s progress to forecast when one course finishes and the next starts realistically.
-We should finish in June.
+We should finish in January 2025.

 More factors can affect the dates, such as when the group needs more classes (at no cost) to finish the official material, technical issues, sick days, the teacher’s personal or professional commitments, etc.